danking/hail-cloud-docs/how-to-cloud-with-hail.md

 partitions in our dataset.
 However, when cluster size is equal to the number of partitions, we must pay the hourly cost of the entire cluster for the length of the longest running partition.
 If every partition took the same amount of time, this would be OK.
-In practice, datasets are partitions are not uniform in size and iterative operations (like logistic regression) take unpredictably varying amounts of time per partition.
+In practice, datasets partitions are not uniform in size and iterative operations (like logistic regression) take unpredictably varying amounts of time per partition.
 To mitigate this effect we set cluster size to some small integer fraction of partition size.
 This small integer is often three, four, or five.

-## Dynamic Cluster Size
+### Dynamic Cluster Size

 If your cluster is idle (because you are thinking, you switched to a smaller dataset, etc.), you can set it to a smaller size: